 Madiha Afzal, Assistant Professor at University of Maryland and Non-Resident Fellow at Brookings

-Afzal’s work examines the links between education and radicalization in Pakistan; elections, voter behavior, and legislator performance in Pakistan; and Pakistanis' views of the United States.
-She writes a regular column for The Express Tribune, the Pakistan partner of the International New York Times and has also written for Foreign Policy.
+Afzal’s work examines the roots of intolerance, extremism, and anti-Americanism in Pakistan; the links between education and radicalization; and elections, voter behavior and legislator performance in Pakistan.
+Dr. Afzal writes regularly for Pakistani and international publications including Dawn, The Express Tribune, Foreign Policy, Newsweek, and The Cairo Review.
 She was named to Lo Spazio della Politica's list of Top 100 Global Thinkers of 2013.

 Gautam Mehta, Johns Hopkins School of Advanced International Studies